Overview of Georgia Distracted Driving Laws

 If you’ve been involved in a car accident or pedestrian accident that was caused or made worse by distracted driving, contact us so we can help argue your case in a court of law.
 Car accidents can have serious consequences for each party involved.
 Don’t let bad representation make your situation even worse.
 If you or a loved one was killed by a distracted driver, you have rights to compensation.

 Our caring and compassionate Savannah car accident attorneys have extensive experience in handling car accident cases in Georgia, and we know what’s best for our clients.
-Trust your case to the capable hands of a personal injury attorney at Roden Law and discover the difference a competent and dependable attorney can make.
+Trust your case to the capable hands of an attorney at Roden Law and discover the difference a competent and dependable attorney can make.